Organwolf/100-days-of-code/log.md

 ### Day 82: May 23, 2020

-**Today's Progress**: Kept working with docker through watching a video and completing interactive labs.
+**Today's Progress**: Kept working with docker by watching a video and completing interactive labs.

 **Thoughts**: I appriciate the interactive labs and little for little I'm grasping how powerful docker can be.